GautamBatta73/GautamBatta73/README.md

 * SidGautamAI: An AI Chat Assistant that uses DeepSeek V3, DeepSeek R1, and Meta's Llama4.
 Hosted on [Here](https://sidgautam.ca/ai-chat/).
 * SidGautamJS: A JavaScript Library that adds some interesting and helpful features, and it also adds some not-so-helpful things.
+* SidGautamOS: A Debian-based Linux distribution.
+I designed it to be a minimal desktop experience, with only essentials installed.

 Feel free to reach out to me for: